wimvermost/roundfaces.js/README.md

 # Roundfaces.js

 Roundfaces.js is a jQuery plugin based on the Stripe.io [about](http://www.example.com/)  page.
 This plugin randomly places different sized images without overlapping eachother.
-Animations can be added with CSS.
+Animations are added with CSS.
 See a live demo [here](https://www.vermost.net/faces).

 ## Usage